Dejean97/SDejean_Portfolio/README.md

 ### Overview

-- Prior to beginning the project, the AIMS grid was considered to identify the purpose, stakeholders, end result and success criteria within the scenario
+- Prior to beginning the project, the aims grid was considered to identify the purpose, stakeholders, end result and success criteria within the scenario
 - Data was cleansed of inaccuracies and duplicates in MySQL
 - Summary Point 3
 - Summary Point 4